jbcodeforce/shift_left_utils/docs/migration.md

 # Migration process

+???- info "Version"
+    Created February 2025 -

+???- warning "Deprecated - need to be updated"
+    This chapter uses the version 0 of the toolings, now that those tools are refactored in a cli the commands are not more valid.

 This chapter covers a straightforward migration process to FLINK SQL pipelines, from ETL jobs that batch process a fact tables up to source tables.
 Ensure you have completed the project setup using one of the two options explained [in this note](./setup.md).

 All the dbt to SQL source tables are defined in the $SRC_FOLDER folder.